sonufrienko/nextjs-serverless/README.md

-# nextjs-serverless
-NextJS app deployed as AWS Lambda function
+# Next.js app with SSR on AWS Lambda